 Don’t let retirement be some fixed idea that everything in your life has to fit around.
 If you do this, it will bring you a lot of stress and you won’t be happy.
 Instead, allow for life to happen and be flexible with your plans.
 I can relate all of these tips with taking a vacation.
 A vacation is much more fun when you stay active and explore.
 Just sitting around all day for a week isn’t much fun.
 Likewise, you have to be flexible.
 Maybe it will rain one day or one exhibit you want to see will be closed.
 Don’t let that one day spoil your entire trip.
 Be flexible and move on.
 You will be much happy in the long run.

-Readers, what are your thoughts in these three tips?
+Readers, what are your thoughts in these secrets to retiring well?